hlship/threaded-conversation/docs/tutorial-mode.md

     If you can (suggest command [enter]) something, you can probably (suggest command [leave]) as well.
 ```

+The `(ignored by tutorial $)` trait can be used to have suggestions ignore certain objects (this is the responsibility
+of the suggestions `(can perform $ with $)` rule).
+All hidden objects `($ is hidden)` are ignored by tutorial.
+You may have cases where particular objects are not ideal as examples in a tutorial and can be made ignored explicitly.

-Note how `($ is performed by $)` doesn't care what you enter, just the fact that you've successfully
+Note how `($ is performed by $)` doesn't care what you specifically did enter, just the fact that you've successfully
 performed the command.
 After doing so, you get the suggestion for how to leave.
 Often `(narrate after suggestion $)`
 is easier than creating an entirely new suggestion.

-`(narrate after suggestion $)` will only be invoked if tutorial prints a suggestion; if the player
+`(narrate after suggestion $)` will only be invoked if tutorial mode printed the suggestion; as some point; if the player
-managed to enter something before #enter was suggested, then the after narration is skipped.
+managed to enter something before the #enter suggestion was suggested, then the after narration is skipped.

 When this narration does occur, then no new suggestion will be made that tick; this ensures you only get at
 most one block of tutorial per command.